gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 19 added is that once support becomes durable enough, the field can be promoted into stable joint choreography in a bounded way — not too early, but also not indefinitely withheld.
 -	What Cycle 20 added is that after promotion, the stable joint state need not be treated as either fragile illusion or untouchable success: it can remain dominant while coming under explicitly tracked early de-confirmation pressure.
 -	What Cycle 21 added is that this promoted shared state can reabsorb bounded asymmetry and restabilize, showing that post-promotion coherence can support recovery as well as maintenance.
+-	What Cycle 22 added is that even after restabilization, a harsher asymmetry can reopen a serious break corridor, meaning coherence tracks resilience boundaries rather than simply declaring success once promotion has occurred.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, and bounded restabilization after that stress is reabsorbed.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, and renewed serious break pressure when resilience limits are approached again.

 That is highly relevant to the RGPx framing of the prototype.

 ---

 ### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, restart cleanly after contradiction, and register fresh weak recoupling after restart

-Cycles 5–21 together are especially important.
+Cycles 5–22 together are especially important.
 -	Cycle 5 showed disciplined rejection of an unsupported weak coupling
 -	Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 -	Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval